nisarem/dataV3_2.07_activities/lesson_2.07_activity_2.md

   group by Status
   order by Average asc;
   ```

-  You objective is to find the maximum and the minimum in each Status category.
+  Your objective is to find the maximum and the minimum in each `Status` category.